How do 401(k) Plans Work?

 With a regular 401(k) plan, money is deducted from your paycheck before taxes are withdrawn, which lowers your taxable income and therefore, lowers your taxes.

 Eligibility for Participation

 US Army NAF allows employees to begin making contributions immediately.
 Check your benefits enrollment materials to see what, if any, restrictions apply.

 The IRS sets a maximum amount you can contribute to a 401(k) plan in any given year and it is usually adjusted upward to account for inflation.
-For 2014, this limit is $17,500.
-In addition, employees over age 50 can also make "catch-up contributions" of up to $5,500 above and beyond the limit amount of $17,500.
+The limit for 2015 is $18,000, with up to an additional $6,000 being allowed as catch-up contributions for those employees over age 50.

 What Is a 401(k) Match?: I keep hearing that I should be taking advantage of my employer match in my 401(k) - Why should I bother?